 3. Trek equipment.

-5. First aid medical kits and oxygen cylinder.
+5. First aid medical kits.

 6. Qualified & experienced trek Leader, Guide and Support staff